fyassine/Sonetto/README.md

 * Azure OpenAI endpoint: See https://starthack.eu/#/case-details?id=21, Case Description
 * Open source voice and transcription data: See for example https://github.com/google-deepmind/librispeech-long

+### Voice Identification System

+The application includes a voice identification system that:

+1. Identifies users based on their voice characteristics
+2. Creates new user profiles for unrecognized voices
+3. Retrieves and updates existing user profiles for returning users
+4. Stores voice samples and interaction history

+This system enhances the user experience by providing continuity across multiple interactions and enabling personalized responses based on past conversations.

+#### Requirements

+For voice identification to work, you need:
+- Azure Speech Services API key (set as AZURE_SPEECH_KEY environment variable)
+- MongoDB for user profile storage

 ### Generate swagger html docs
 Run `src/relay.py` and open [localhost:5000/apispec_1.json](http://localhost:5000/apispec_1.json).
 Download the content to `docs/apispec.json`.